harmony-one/h/progress/yuriy-menkov.md

+2025-04-15 Tue: Switched to fixing several outstanding bridge issues from the community: $AXS asset stuck when bridging $1AXS from Ethereum to HarmonyONE, and a LEDGER Nano-related issue.
+Also finishing the final export of scUSD strategies (will update later today).

+2025-04-14 Mon: [Exported](https://github.com/harmony-one/shadow-pool-analytics/blob/main/export/price_historical_data_USDC.e_scUSD.csv) the historical price data of scUSDC for the entire period, based on the subgraph events swaps and historyPoolData, and plotted its distribution using AI.
+I'm continuing to work on researching how to tie vfat rebalancing strategy parameters to scUSD positions — currently, there's an issue where too few vfat strategies are found for the scUSD pool, and the parameters are repeating, so I'm double-checking the approach.

+---

+2025-04-11 Fri: [Finished](https://github.com/harmony-one/shadow-pool-analytics/commit/e9ecb57fc04d2116fe177aa0299ba810d6af6fbd) the service for loading NftSettingsSet events and finding positions related to those settings.
+As a result, there’s now an extended [tsv table](https://github.com/harmony-one/shadow-pool-analytics/blob/main/export/vfat_positions_USDC.e_USDT_pool_0x9053fe060f412ad5677f934f89e07524343ee8e7.tsv) with vfat positions.
+Parameters like cutoff, buffer, etc., have been added.
+However, as we can see for the USDC.e/USDT pool, the settings are almost identical across all positions.

 2025-04-10 Thu: Worked on linking historical shadow exchange positions to vfat strategies, mainly by checking for the SickleDepositedNft event in position creation [transactions](https://sonicscan.org/tx/0x4eb38e38c893d49636b0ccbf23b684d313059920a3b830a5b49caa16fea5bc81#eventlog#29) or mapping NftSettingsSet events from the NftSettingsRegistry [contract](https://sonicscan.org/address/0xb7190708356b592cdaa0082e15a43baa983cb72c) by tokenId.
 This will let us group positions by wallet and strategy parameters like cutoff and buffer.
 Building scripts to load event data and refresh the stats.

 2025-04-09 Wed: Researched issues with performance limitations of the shadow-pool-analytics application on fly.io, configured the deployment.
 Switching to vfat contract analysis and searching for a subgraph or writing a custom event listener to bind vfat parameters (cutoff / buffer) to positions and generate general statistics.